Field Placement Requirements

 All field placements must be approved by the Externship Program Office.
-Simply because a field placement is listed in the Externship Employer Database does not mean that it is automatically approved.
+Simply because a field placement is listed in the Externship Database does not mean that it is automatically approved.
 ALL students externing with a for-profit law firm must speak to a member of the Externship Program staff prior to obtaining approval.

 Limited Exception - For Profit Firms:

 As a general rule, students may not earn academic credit for legal work at for-profit firms.
-Students may earn credit only for work with not-for-profit firms, courts and government agencies.
+Students may earn credit only for internships with not-for-profit firms, courts and government agencies.
 There is an exception to this rule when students are working exclusively on pro bono matters.